PoCInnovation/Open-Zero/README.md

 ## Table of Content

 [Introduction](#introduction)

 [Features](#features)

 [Installation](#installation)

 [Quickstart](#quickstart)

 [Contributors](#contributors)

 ------------
 ## Introduction

-Open-Zero is a research project that aims to make open source implementation of [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go) and [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules) methods from [DeepMind](https://github.com/deepmind) on the game of chess.
+Open-Zero is a research project that aims to make an open source implementation of [AlphaZero](https://deepmind.com/blog/article/alphazero-shedding-new-light-grand-games-chess-shogi-and-go) and [MuZero](https://deepmind.com/blog/article/muzero-mastering-go-chess-shogi-and-atari-without-rules)'s methods from [DeepMind](https://github.com/deepmind) on the game of chess.

 We use Deep Reinforcement Learning methods such as Asynchronous Advantage Actor-Crique or [A3C](https://paperswithcode.com/method/a3c).

 ![Schema](./.github/assets/muzero.png)

-[A3C](https://paperswithcode.com/method/a3c) methods, unlike synchronous methods, use multithreading to get a larger amount of training data, making it faster to have promising result with the AI.
+[A3C](https://paperswithcode.com/method/a3c) methods, unlike synchronous methods, use multithreading to get a larger amount of training data, making the process of having promising result with the AI faster.

-The AI instanciates as much workers as possible, each of these worker work on a copy of the global network.
+The AI instanciates as much workers as possible, with each of theses workers working on a copy of the global network.
 Once a worker has finished an episode of training, it updates the global network and starts a new episode with a copy of the latest global network.
-This method allows a faster training, but the wider variety of training data gives it a higher quality training and better result.
+This method allows for a faster training, but the wider variety of training data gives it a higher quality of training and a better result.

 ![Schema](./.github/assets/a3c.jpg)